 To give you a straight answer, yes.
 You can file for a modification with the help of a lawyer.
 However, you need to keep in mind that you cannot do it regularly.
 Firstly, there is a statute of limitations in place for filing modifications.
 Secondly, even if you want to, there is no guarantee that it will be approved.

 To make things easier for you, the court has already set a limit.
 According to the law, a child support modification is only considered if it will result in a 10% change in the original amount decided for the kid.
 Keep in mind that a 10% change in the support amount will not necessarily occur if there is a 10% increase or decrease in one parent’s income.
 All these factors need to be taken care of before applying.
 Hence, you should consult with a child support lawyer in Colorado Springs first who can guide you better about your eligibility to modify support payments.

 When understanding how to file for child support, you should know that either parent can file for it.
 It is the case because both the parents are responsible for it too.
 You may want to file for a modification as a custodial parent because of an increase in the other parent’s income or a decrease in your own.
 The same applies to the non-custodial parent.
 Additionally, you can also file for a temporary or permanent modification if there is a change in the child’s expenses.

 Lastly, for those custodial parents who are not on great terms with the other parent, and they are causing complications in the payments, you can always seek child support services.
 It can also help you if the other parent has ghosted you, affecting your child’s well-being since you are not receiving payments.

-Please consult with one of our experienced family lawyers today to see which step will suit your situation better.
-We are here to help you file for child support in El Paso county Colorado!
+Please consult with one of our experienced El Paso County family attorneys today to see which step will suit your situation better.
+We are here to help you file for child support in Colorado!